-Hearing science professionals estimate that 1 baby in 300 is born with some degree of hearing loss.
+Hearing science professionals estimate that 1 to 3 babies per 1,000 are born with some degree of hearing loss.

 The cause of your child's hearing loss will be one of the following: